 - Change the charcoal water filter every two months.

 That wraps up our deep cleaning guide for Cuisinart coffee maker models!
 Remember to descale, scrub, and decalcify all parts to get that factory fresh performance.

 Share your best Cuisinart cleaning tips in the comments!

 I’d love to hear your favorite descaling solutions, the cleaning schedule you follow, or any stubborn stains you’ve tackled.

 Frequently Asked Question

-how to turn off the clean light on Cuisinart coffee maker
+how to turn off the clean light on the Cuisinart coffee maker

 Sometimes even after properly cleaning and descaling the machine, the clean light won’t go off in the Cuisinart Coffee Maker.

 In that case, try running the descaling cycle 2-3 times more.
 There may be extra minerals in your coffeemaker that weren’t removed during the first cycle.